Stéphane Maurice Bongho-Nouarra: Political career

 Following Lissouba's victory, he appointed Bongho-Nouarra as Prime Minister on September 2, 1992.
 Bongho-Nouarra's government was named on September 7; according to Bongho-Nouarra, his government was a "war cabinet", and he promised an "all-out assault" aimed at solving Congo's problems.
 He also said that the members of his government were selected for their expertise rather than their political experience.

 The PCT was unhappy with the small number of portfolios it received in Bongho-Nouarra's government.
 It joined with the opposition Union for Democratic Renewal (URD) seven-party alliance to form a parliamentary majority against UPADS, and consequently Bongho-Nouarra's government was defeated in a no-confidence vote on October 31, 1992; the AND deputies were not present for the vote, and it was conducted by a show of hands.
 As a result of the vote, Bongho-Nouarra resigned on November 11 and Lissouba, rather than appoint a new prime minister from the opposition alliance, dissolved the National Assembly on November 17.
 Although he wanted Bongho-Nouarra to remain in office until a new parliamentary election was held, the opposition demanded that the National Assembly be restored and that Bongho-Nouarra's government resign; in a protest on November 30, three people were killed by security forces.
 The army urged the appointment of a new government with a neutral prime minister and warned that it could stage a coup if the situation continued.
 An agreement was reached on December 3 to form a national unity government and Lissouba appointed Claude Antoine Dacosta to replace Bongho-Nouarra on December 6.

 After leaving office as Prime Minister, Bongho-Nouarra again acted as coordinator of the pro-Lissouba parties in campaigning for the May–June 1993 parliamentary election.
 He also continued to hold high-level posts during Lissouba's presidency, serving as Special Adviser to the President of the Republic, with the rank of Minister of State, as President of the Sociocultural Committee, and then as Minister of National Defense.
 He left Congo-Brazzaville at the time of the 1997 Civil War, but temporarily returned for a national dialogue in 1998.
 While in exile, he backed an exile group, the Patriotic Front for Dialogue and National Reconciliation (FPDRN), which called for peace and reconciliation and did not challenge the legitimacy of President Denis Sassou Nguesso.
 This group was founded in Paris in October 2000.
-Bongho-Nouarra lived in Brussels, Belgium in poor health for several years before he died there on October 7, 2007.
+Bongho-Nouarra lived in Brussels, Belgium in poor health for several years before he died there on October 7, 2007, aged 69.
 On October 8, Sassou Nguesso called his death "a great loss".
 Bongho-Nouarra's body was returned to Congo-Brazzaville on October 22, and he was buried at a cemetery in Brazzaville on October 23.